martienssenlab/maize-code/README.md

 - Always process the Input samples with their corresponding ChIP in the `MaizeCode.sh` script.
 - The analysis will have to be adapted to the desired output, but running the default complete pipeline should give a first look at the data and generate all the files required for further analysis.
 - These are still preliminary version of the scripts!
+- If you want to map samples to different references of the same inbred line (e.g. B73 v3 and B73 NAM) it is much safer to run a new analysis in a different folder

 ---